 Move-Out is a time at the end of the school year when students living in the Residence Halls on campus move out of their rooms.
 This is a time when a lot of items are purged and need a place to go.
 During this time, PLU’s Waste Diversion department in association with Residential Life does its best to maintain our high waste diversion rate, by making access to recycling and donation venues easy.

-The Waste Diversion Department works with various charities such as Goodwill and the Tacoma Rescue Mission to find a way to divert just about everything we can from the landfill, including non-perishable food items, toiletries, and furniture items.
+The Waste Diversion Department works with various charities such as Clothes for the Cause and the Tacoma Rescue Mission to find a way to divert just about everything we can from the landfill, including non-perishable food items, toiletries, and furniture items.

 Move-Out can be a hectic time each year as students are both studying for finals and preparing to leave their residence halls.
 To help ease this stress, the waste diversion department is working to create the simplest system we can for waste disposal.
 For specific information regarding this year’s move-out (maps of where dumpsters are located, and specific instructions for each hall) check out the documents on the right.

 Will there be a way to donate items earlier than Move-Out week?

 YES!
 In every Residence Hall, there are donation boxes in the laundry rooms.
 Boxes are emptied every week.

 Why are the recycling rooms in my hall closed?